PaddingFlow: Improving Normalizing Flows with Padding-Dimensional Noise: Experiments

 \subsubsection{Tabular Datasets}

 We evaluate unconditional density estimation on five tabular datasets, including four UCI datasets, and BSDS300, which are preprocessed as \cite{maf}.
 In this section, our method is implemented on FFJORD.
 Average CD, average EMD, MMD-CD, and MMD-EMD are used for comparison of FFJORD and PaddingFlow.
-The results (Table \ref{tab.tabular}) show that PaddingFlow performs better than FFJORD across all five tabular datasets.
+The results (Tab. \ref{tab.tabular}) show that PaddingFlow performs better than FFJORD across all five tabular datasets.
 Especially on the GAS and BSDS300 datasets, the improvement of implementing our method is significant.
 On the POWER, GAS, HEPMASS, and BSDS300 datasets, we observed improvement in the experiments that only concatenate padding-dimensional noise on the data.
-Additionally, throughout the tabular experiments, we found it difficult to find a suitable number of padding dimensions $p$ for different datasets, and it seems not relevant to the number of data dimensions.
-In general, our method can improve the performance of normalizing flows on tabular datasets, but the selection of the hyperparameter $p$ is intractable.
+Additionally, throughout the tabular experiments, we found it difficult to find a suitable number of padding dimensions $p$ for individual datasets (i.e. BSDS300).
+In general, our method can improve the performance of normalizing flows on tabular datasets, but the selection of the hyperparameter $p$ is intractable sometimes.